Monday, August 29, 2011

 (Look for shoes in the thrift stores!)

-Start by laying the fabric over one shoe and cutting it so it lays over the entire shoe. (mine isnt over the back of the shoe, so you can see where the fabric will lay under the shoe.
-Make sure you cut enough to cover the back too!)
+**The photo below shows the heel of my shoe, so you can see where the shoe will lay under the fabric.
+Make sure you cut enough fabric to cover the back of your shoe!**

 Trim the edges of the fabric around the entire shoe: